 For example, a candidate with keyword Marketing in their “Current Position” will be ranked higher compared to a candidate with two instances of "Marketing" in their “Skills”, because Skills have a lower weight than "Current Position."

-Use search with multiple candidate filters to get the best results.
+Use search with multiple candidate filters and sort by Relevance to get the best results.

 will return candidates with profiles that contain "product" or "manager".
 To avoid tokenization of search input, use double quotes to search for an entire phrase.
 For example: